Kizaki

 }

-That pattern is appropriate for webhooks.
-It is usually not appropriate for general APIs.
+This pattern is appropriate for webhooks, not for general APIs.

 Manage Keys Deliberately